Skip to main content

 What will happen next?

-If you have a syphilis infection it is very important that it is treated effectively to reduce the chance of the infection passing to your baby while you are pregnant.
+It is very important that syphilis is treated effectively to reduce the chance of the infection passing to your baby while you are pregnant.
 If the infection passes to your baby, it could cause miscarriage, stillbirth or abnormalities in your baby.

-Your midwife will be able to help you plan your care and discuss any options with you.
+Your sexual-health specialist and midwife will be able to help you plan your care, discuss your choices and provide support.

-If you have syphilis, the specialist doctor will talk to you about how it will affect you.
-You will be given antibiotics.
-After having the antibiotics you will need blood tests to check that the infection has been completely cleared.
+If you have syphilis you will be given antibiotics.
+After having the antibiotics you will be offered further blood tests to check that the infection has been completely cleared.

 How will having syphilis affect my baby?

-The earlier in the pregnancy you start having antibiotic treatment, the less likely it is that your baby will become infected with syphilis.
+The earlier in the pregnancy you start having antibiotic treatment, the less likely it is that your baby will have syphilis.
 If your infection is diagnosed later in pregnancy, your baby may have the condition.
 A paediatrician will examine your baby soon after they are born.
 Your baby will need several blood tests to see if they have syphilis and need antibiotics.

 Will my baby need antibiotics?